archd3sai/archd3sai/README.md

 I am Arch and I am passionate about Data Science and Analytics.
 I have a Master’s in Industrial Engineering from Texas A&M University and a Bachelor's in Mechanical Engineering from NIT Surat.
 Check out my [Portfolio](https://github.com/archd3sai/Portfolio) for all of my projects, micro-projects, skills, certificates, and achievements.

-I am currently located in San Francisco Bay Area, CA, and in my free time, I like to scroll (Anything :p), read, hike, travel, and explore different music genres over a cup of tea (In no perticular order).
+I am currently working as a Data Scientist and located in San Francisco Bay Area, CA. In my free time, I like to scroll (Anything :p), read, hike, travel, and explore different music genres over a cup of tea (In no perticular order).

 <!--
 **archd3sai/archd3sai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.